 A hotel can’t be considered one of the most prestigious in the world without having a number of awards to back this claim up.
 To name just a few, Hotel de Paris was ranked among the 10 best hotels in France and Monaco in 2012 by Condé Nast readers for the 25th Condé Nast Annual Readers Choice Awards.
 It’s listed as one of the top 500 of the best hotels in the world in 2012 in Travel & Leisure and in 2011, Conde Nast Traveler Reader Choice Awards named it the number one hotel in southern Europe.

 Monaco is located on the French Riviera in Western Europe.
-It’s perfectly situated between France and Italy and Hotel de Paris is situated up on a hill off of Place Du Casino, overlooking both countries.
+It’s perfectly situated between France and Italy and Hotel de Paris is situated upon a hill off of Place Du Casino, overlooking both countries.
 For those who love high-end shopping (ahem, my wife), it’s perhaps one of the most expensive and exclusive shopping locations in the world.
-There are designer stores everywhere, like Prada, Hermes, Louis Vuitton and Yves Saint Laurent and every high end car dealership you can imagine.
+There are designer stores everywhere, like Prada, Hermes, Louis Vuitton, and Yves Saint Laurent and every high end car dealership you can imagine.
 That’s saying a lot for the world’s second smallest country, which has an area of just 1.25 square miles (2.02 km).
 Feeling lucky?
 Directly across the street from the Hotel de Paris is the Monte Carlo Casino, which you must visit whether you’re a gambler or not.

 With the exception of some really ugly apartment buildings (not sure what they were thinking when they were approved!)
 Monte Carlo has one of the most beautiful harbors in the world.
 What makes it so spectacular?
 The dramatic cliffs and the multi-million dollar mega-yachts.

 The rooms at Hotel de Paris are beautiful and luxurious with all the amenities you’d expect from a 5-star hotel.
 There are 182 rooms and my wife, the online editor for a leading interior design magazine, described the rooms on her personal blog like this: “The Louis XVI chairs and flat screen TVs collide in a perfect fusion of past and present.
 The room had a sunny, seaside-inspired colour palette of sky blue and yellow, which combined to make our room bright and cheerful.
-My favourite part of the room was the heated floors in the bathroom.
+My favorite part of the room was the heated floors in the bathroom.
 I appreciated the warm tiles underfoot whenever I walked in there.
 And the big tub, complete with La Prairie amenities, was lovely too.”

 The hotel has three restaurants and up on the top (8th) floor is Le Grill, which serves Mediterranean-style gourmet cuisine.
 The place is not cheap (lunch is from €75, which is about $98) and the dinner à la carte menu ranges from €130-€150 , which is between $170 and $196.
 Jackets are required for men but this is where you go to celebrate a special occasion.
 Unless of course, you live in Monte Carlo or are super rich … then you might go for a regular Tuesday night dinner!

-With the exception of the amazing service, decor, food and harbor views, the highlight of the evening was when the ceiling began to slide open, revealing the heavens above.
+With the exception of the amazing service, decor, food, and harbor views, the highlight of the evening was when the ceiling began to slide open, revealing the heavens above.
 Since it was a chilly night they didn’t leave it open for more than a couple of minutes, but for a moment we sat under a canopy of night sky and stars and marveled at the beauty of it all.
 The roof opened and closed throughout the night, each time giving us a peek at the stars.
 Don’t miss the enormous soufflé for dessert.
 It’s the specialty of the house and is more than enough to share between two.

 If you’ve got deep pockets, don’t miss Le Louis XV.
 Chef Alain Ducasse opened it 25 years ago and the cuisine inspired by the French and Italian Rivieras and has a 3-star rating in the Michelin Guide.